Enduramaxx A guide on how to harvest rainwater on a farm

 Rainwater Harvesting for Livestock Farms

-Livestock farms can use large amounts of water from dairy washdown, pressure washing and livestock watering, so rain harvesting is a worthwhile investment.
+Livestock farms can use large amounts of water form dairy washdown, pressure washing and livestock watering, so rain harvesting is a worthwhile investment.
 A study done by Warwick University suggests that on dairy farms, drinking water accounts for 50-75% of all water used with a dairy cow drinking up to 32,000 litres per year.

 Using rainwater for livestock can be a worthwhile investment to cut down on water bills, with a borehole or mains water top-up, rainwater harvesting can be used for many livestock waterings uses from the many buildings which they have to collect water.

-Enduramaxx works with rainwater system installers across the UK to provide rainwater-harvesting systems available for farms, from smaller DIY rainwater systems and to more expensive pumped systems with mains water/borehole backup supplies which with filtration and UV treatment used for livestock drinking.
+Enduramaxx works with rainwater system installers across the UK to provide rainwater-harvesting systems available for farms, from smaller DIY rainwater systems and to more expensive pumped systems with mains water/borehole back up supplies which with filtration and UV treatment used for livestock drinking.

 As well as which helps minimise the environmental impact on the farm, rainwater harvesting can minimise the amount of surface water and water entering slurry pits resulting in less capacity being taken up by clean water.

 According to an ADAS report on a Derbyshire farm which spent £12,500 on a borehole, pumps, control unit and buffer tank with the equipment is housed in an existing building, with mains backup supply was able to make savings in water costs of £6,000 in the first year.
-On this installation mains, water can still be used as a backup supply, if the borehole supply failed, and the buffer tank had run out of collected rainwater.
+On this installation mains, water can still be used as a back-up supply, if the borehole supply failed, and the buffer tank had run out of collected rainwater.

 Rainwater Harvesting Return on Investment